Amy Coney Barrett Supreme Court nomination: Background

-Under the Appointments Clause (Article II, Section 2) of the United States Constitution, judicial appointments are made by the President of the United States with the Advice and Consent of the United States Senate.
+Under the Appointments Clause (Article II, Section 2) of the United States Constitution, judicial appointments are made by the president of the United States with the Advice and Consent of the United States Senate.
 Ginsburg was nominated to the Supreme Court by Bill Clinton on June 14, 1993, to fill the vacancy caused by the retirement of Byron White.
 The confirmation process was relatively short at six weeks, and she was approved by the Senate by a 96–3 vote on August 3, 1993.
 Ginsburg's tenure on the court led to her being described as one of the most important and iconic Supreme Court justices to liberals since Thurgood Marshall, and she was considered the left's counterbalance to Antonin Scalia on the right.

 Death of Ruth Bader Ginsburg

 Ginsburg was diagnosed with early-stage pancreatic cancer in 2009.
 Tumors were also found on her lungs when she sought medical care for broken ribs after a fall in late 2018.
 Ginsburg's declining health and advanced age raised the prospect of another possible vacancy and subsequent nomination during a presidential election year.
 On September 18, 2020, Ginsburg died at the age of 87, from complications of metastatic pancreatic cancer.
 Her death during a presidential election year left eight Supreme Court justices: three were nominated by Democratic presidents, and five by Republicans.
-Prior to her death, she dictated in a statement through her granddaughter Clara Spera that "[her] most fervent wish is that [she] will not be replaced until a new president is installed."
+Prior to her death, she dictated in a statement through her granddaughter Clara Spera that "my most fervent wish is that I will not be replaced until a new president is installed."

-Her death 46 days prior to the election is the second-closest of a Supreme Court justice to a presidential election in United States history; only Roger B. Taney's death in October 1864 was closer.
+Ginsburg's death 46 days prior to the election was the second-closest of a Supreme Court justice to a presidential election in United States history; only Roger B. Taney's death in October 1864 was closer.
 (Note: In that case, Salmon P. Chase was nominated after the incumbent president, Abraham Lincoln, won re-election.)
-The latest successful confirmation in an election year was when George Shiras Jr. was nominated by Republican president Benjamin Harrison on July 19, 1892.
-Shiras was confirmed as a Supreme Court justice seven days later, by the Republican controlled Senate on July 26, 1892.
+The latest successful Supreme Court confirmation in an election year before 2020 was when Benjamin Cardozo was nominated by Republican president Herbert Hoover on February 15, 1932.
+Cardozo was confirmed by the Republican-controlled Senate ten days later, on February 25, 1932.